aquariuslt/w3m-oneclick-siew-example/README.md

 yarn start
 ```

-client will run at http://localhost:3001
+server will run at http://localhost:3001